engin100/950/labs/lab-3.md

 - [Link to TMP36 Spec Sheet](https://drive.google.com/file/d/10Lu2-s9MYqh0s0O6Nkxy8E_LDwDpnZ7T/view?usp=sharing)

 Just like we did in the last lab, we now need to plug in the TMP36 to an analog pin on the Arduino, and read it using `analogRead()` and `Serial.println()`.
 Add this to the code used for measuring the battery voltage with comma-separated values.
 (Hint: You can use `Serial.print()` to print values without a newline character between them, which may help you print csv integers to the serial monitor for testing.
 Then you can just use `Serial.print(",");` to add a comma between the values.
-The last line you print, which will be the last sensor column of your csv matrix, should use `Serial.println()` in order to make a new line for the next data read).
+The last line you print, which will be the last sensor column of your csv matrix, should use `Serial.println()` in order to make a new line for the next data sample).
 Convert these raw values to voltages using the equations used in previous labs, then print the voltages in the aforementioned format.

 Here is the wiring diagram again for your reference:

 [![TMP36 Pinout](https://cdn-learn.adafruit.com/assets/assets/000/000/471/large1024/temperature_tmp36pinout.gif?1447975787)](https://learn.adafruit.com/tmp36-temperature-sensor/overview)

 <div class="primer-spec-callout warning" markdown="1">
 This temperature sensor will be used to measure the external temperature of your payload.
 In the next step you'll add a digital sensor that measures temperature, pressure, humidity, and Volatile Organic Compounds (VOCs).
-This sensor will be used for the interior temperature of your payload.
+That sensor will be used for the interior temperature of your payload.
 </div>

 Once you have your temperature sensor connected, it's time to make a calibration curve.
 You can do this in the same manner as in the last lab using the cold chamber or going outside.
 Enter these calibration curves into your Arduino code by modifying the temperature variables with a slope-intercept equation, and verify that the serial monitor is producing realistic temperature values.
 Save these calibration curves (slope and intercept values) somewhere for later use! **It may be less annoying to calibrate all of the sensors at the end once you have all the sensors connected but before you have the data logger plugged in.
 This is up to you!
 In whatever case, make sure to clearly record your slope and intercept values from the curves.**